-Bit/Field Name Туре Reset Description 31:10 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+Bit/Field Name Type Reset Description 31:10 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 9 RXE R/W 1 UART Receive Enable If this bit is set to 1, the receive section of the UART is enabled.
 When the UART is disabled in the middle of a receive, it completes the current character before stopping.
 8 TXE R/W 1 UART Transmit Enable If this bit is set to 1, the transmit section of the UART is enabled.
 When the UART is disabled in the middle of a transmission, it completes the current character before stopping.
 7 LBE R/W 0 UART Loop Back Enable If this bit is set to 1, the ${\tt UNTX}$ path is fed through the ${\tt UNRX}$ path.
 6:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-0 UARTEN R/W 0 UART Enable

-If this bit is set to 1, the UART is enabled.
-When the UART is disabled in the middle of transmission or reception, it completes the current character before stopping.
+0 UARTEN R/W 0 UART Enable If this bit is set to 1, the UART is enabled.
+When the UART is the current character before stopping.